Singapore reports 741 new COVID-19 cases

-Only five of the new cases are Singapore citizens or permanent residents (foreigners).
-Further details will be shared later, the ministry said.
-More than four weeks have passed since Singapore rolled out elevated safe distancing measures as part of a "circuit breaker" period to curb the spread of the coronavirus.
+The ministry said two healthcare workers are among the community cases reported on Thursday.
+Nineteen of the 1,376 confirmed cases in the hospital are in critical and in the intensive care unit.
+The others are mostly stable and improving.

-The number of coronavirus cases in Singapore could cross 30,000 or even 40,000 this month, but containment measures will help to keep the situation from spiralling out of control, The Straits Times quoted an expert as saying.
-Vice-dean of research at the National University of Singapore's (NUS) Saw Swee Hock School of Public Health, Associate Professor Alex Cook noted that while the total cases have continued to rise, the numbers have recently started to stabilise.
+A total of 17,831 are isolated and cared for at community facilities.
+These include those who have mild symptoms, or are clinically well but still test positive for COVID-19, said the Ministry.
+Seventy-eight more patients have been discharged after making a full recovery.
+In all, 1,712 have fully recovered from the infection and have been discharged from hospitals or community care facilities.

-Meanwhile, the Indian High Commissioner here has said the first of the nearly 20 special flights to evacuate stranded Indians from the city-state will start on Friday..
+Twenty people have died of the disease in Singapore.
+Meanwhile, the Indian High Commissioner here has said the first of the nearly 20 special flights to evacuate stranded Indians from the city-state will start on Friday.

 - READ MORE ON: